 Perennial herb, glabrous or puberulous; stems short; stolons well developed.
-Leaves tufted; stipules usually re-brown, to 5 mm long, free, laciniate; petioles longer than the lamina, 2-8 cm long, glabrous or occasionally with short stiff patent hairs; lamina reniform, ± semicircular or rhomboid, base shortly cuneate, truncate or shallowly cordate, apex obtuse, margins shallowly crenate, 2.5-10 mm long, 2.5-30 mm wide, glabrous or occasionally with short stout hairs, these sparse and ± restricted to the area towards the margins or more rarely dense and evenly distribute.
+Leaves tufted; stipules usually reddish-brown, to 5 mm long, free, laciniate; petioles longer than the lamina, 2-8 cm long, glabrous or occasionally with short stiff patent hairs; lamina reniform, ± semicircular or rhomboid, base shortly cuneate, truncate or shallowly cordate, apex obtuse, margins shallowly crenate, 2.5-10 mm long, 2.5-30 mm wide, glabrous or occasionally with short stout hairs, these sparse and ± restricted to the area towards the margins or more rarely dense and evenly distributed.
 Scape 2.5-9 cm long, usually longer than the leaves, glabrous or with short stiff patent hairs, bracteoles near the middle.
 Sepals lanceolate, 2.5 mm long, basal spur very short.
-Petals violet and white, 5.5-10 mm long; anterior petal without a spur; lateral petals bearded.
-Capsules 4-6 mm long.
+Corolla discolorous, violet and white; petals 5.5-10 mm long, apices rounded to slightly emarginate; anterior petal without a spur; lateral petals bearded.
+Capsules 4-6 mm long, stained purple at maturity.
 Flowering & fruiting Oct.-Mar.

-Tas. (all regions except MIS); SA, Qld, NSW, Vic.; naturalized in New Zealand.
+Tas. (all regions except MIS); SA, Qld, NSW, Vic.; naturalised in New Zealand.
 Widespread in a variety of mostly moist habitats from coastal dunes to alpine shrubberies at 1200 m alt.

-3 subspecies are currently recognised though the species is in need of further revision (see also Adams & George 1982; Seppelt 1986; Entwisle 1996; James 2000).
+Most of the subspecies of V. hederacea described by Adams & George (1982) have been elevated to species in the time since (see for example Seppelt 1986; Entwisle 1996; James 2000), with only V. hederacea subsp. seppeltiana remaining.
+Recent research (Thiele et al. 2018) suggests that that taxon should form part of the V. sieberiana group, which is no longer recognised in Tasmania.
 The name V. hederacea var. petiolaris DC. (basionym of Erpetion petiolare (DC.)
 G.Don) is based on Tasmanian material but the name can not be applied (see Adams & George 1982, p.
 100).